Taking out a mortgage

 Loan-to-value limit (LTV)

-There are different limits for different categories of buyer.
-Again, lenders have some scope for flexibility – see ‘Lender flexibility’ below.
+There are different LTV limits for different categories of buyer.
+If you are buying a:

 The LTV limits do not apply to borrowers in negative equity applying for a mortgage for a new property.
 However, lenders may still opt to apply stricter lending standards, based on their assessment of each case.

 The valuation of the property must have been carried out no later than 4 months before the date of the mortgage agreement.